The Surprising Ways STIs Impact Women Differently Than Men

 Gonorrhea often goes undiagnosed in women

-Women are less likely than men to display gonorrhea symptoms.
-That frequently keeps them from receiving a prompt diagnosis.
-Without the proper treatment, gonorrhea puts women at risk for long-term problems like:
+Women are less likely than men to show gonorrhea symptoms.
+That keeps them from getting diagnosed promptly.
+Untreated gonorrhea can lead to long-term issues like:

-- Pelvic inflammatory disease (PID), a condition that can cause severe pain, especially during sex and menstruation, among other symptoms.
-It can also cause no symptoms at all, putting women at risk for ectopic pregnancy or infertility without warning.
+• Pelvic inflammatory disease (PID), a condition that can cause severe pain, especially during sex and menstruation, among other symptoms.
+It can also cause no symptoms at all, increasing the risk for ectopic pregnancy or infertility without warning.

-- Ectopic pregnancy, or a painful pregnancy that develops in the wrong place, such as in the fallopian tubes, on the ovary or outside the uterus.
+• Ectopic pregnancy, or a painful pregnancy that develops outside the uterus, such as in the fallopian tubes or on an ovary.
 An ectopic pregnancy isn’t viable and is a major cause of maternal death, especially during the first trimester.

-Untreated gonorrhea also increases a woman’s chances of catching other serious infections like syphilis and HIV.
+Untreated gonorrhea also increases the chances of catching other serious infections like syphilis and HIV.
 Make an appointment with your healthcare provider if you suspect you’ve been exposed, or you’re showing gonorrhea symptoms like burning during urination, vaginal discharge, and bleeding between periods.

 STIs are more likely to cause infertility in women